MathieuBo/PathoSpreading/README.md

 - In the folder "Model_Robustness" --> Random_Seed/Random_patho/Random_Adja.png/.pdf : Plots of the the fits obtained when we used different controls.

+*Note: By default ```display_plots : False``` to avoid that the user needs to manually close all plot before proceeding.
+All plots are saved to the aforementioned folders.*

 **process_files.py**
 	Processes the data inputs (Quantified pathology matrix, ipsilateral connectivity matrix, and contralateral connectivity matrix).
 Its main outputs are the adjacency matrix, a